 Dogs, like humans, have to go to the bathroom, but how often do they really need to go?
 How long can dogs hold their pee?
 This is a common question from dog owners and the answer is not as straightforward as you may think.

-Read on to discover how long a dog can hold their pee and what you can do to increase the amount of times a day they need to go.
+Read on to discover how long a dog can hold their pee and what you can do to increase the number of times a day they need to go.